mathiasbockwoldt/RPGmusicbox/readme.md

 The contents of every RPGbox xml file must be contained in `<rpgbox version="xxx">...</rpgbox>`.

-Every theme starts with a `<theme>` tag that *must* have an `id` and a `key` attribute.
-Optionally, every theme can have a `name`, a `basetime`, and a base `volume`.
-The `id` must be unique and is mainly used internally.
+Every theme starts with a `<theme>` tag that *must* have a `name` and a `key` attribute.
+Optionally, every theme can have a `basetime` and a base `volume`.
+The `name` is shown on the screen (in case you look at it).
 The `key` is the keyboard key (a-z, 0-9) that you want to press while in game to start this theme.
-The `name` is shown on the screen (in case you look at it).
-If no `name` is given, the `id` will be shown instead.
 The `basetime` is a reference time in seconds.
 The default value is 3600 seconds or one hour.
 It must be in range 1 to 36000 (one second to ten hours).
 See below at `<effect>` for more info on this attribute.
 The `volume` is the basic volume of the whole theme in percent.
 Default is 100 and it must be in range 0 to 100.
 Optionally, a theme may be set to `default`.
 If there is a `default` attribute this theme will be started directly, when the script starts.
 The text of the `default` attribute is irrelevant, it is just there to comply with the xml standard.

 Themes may contain an arbitrary number of `<background>` tags.
 With these tags, you can define music (or noise) files that permanently play in the background in a random order.
 Every background must have a `file` attribute that points to one or several files.
 You can address several files by using `*` (matches an arbitrary number of arbitrary characters), `?` (matches exactly one arbitrary character), or `[]` (matches exactly one character in a range of characters, e.g. `[0-9]` or `[asdf]`).
 In addition, backgrounds may have a `volume` in percent associated to them.
 Default is 100.
 The background volume will be adjusted by the theme volume.